 Preserving historic windows

-In many old towns, there are rules about how the outside of your house, including the windows, should look.
-If your home has old, traditional windows made from sturdy, seasoned wood, it might be cheaper to enhance their insulation rather than replace them altogether.
-These old windows can last for ages and often add a delightful charm that’s very attractive to people who love historic features.
-This could even be a selling point if you decide to move on from your home.
+In many old towns, there are rules on how the outside of your house, including the windows, should look.
+If your home has old, traditional windows made from sturdy, seasoned wood, it’s often cheaper to insulate them than replace them.

 Expensive frame materials